-Please Note: If your child is not seen and contact has not been established with you after 40 sessions (20 days) of absence, despite actively contacting you and carrying out home visits, the school is required to start a child missing in education procedures as set down by Hampshire County Council Guidance.
+Please Note: If your child is not seen and contact has not been established with you any of the named parent/carers after three days of absence the school is required to start a child missing in education procedures as set down by Hampshire County Council Guidance.
 The Home School Link Worker will make all reasonable enquires to establish contact with parents and the child including making enquires to known friends, wider family.